-Baidu, Inc. (BIDU) CEO Yanhong Li on Q1 2020 Results - Earnings Call Transcript

 Next questions comes from the line of Eddie Leung, Bank of America.

-Eddie Leung
+Q - Eddie Leung

 My question is about the Baidu mobile ecosystem.
 It's pretty obvious that we have seen improvement in the things that you can control.
 For example, we have heard a lot of nice things in traffic, user experience, content, technologies and even monetization.
 I'm just curious if you could share with us your thought on the external environment, especially about competition.
 For example, we have heard some of your competitors thinking about getting into search.
 We have also heard that some short video sites would increase monetization in advertising this year.
-So for same start, own side -- your ecosystem, could you talk about the potential impact and how you guys can deal with it?
+So for your ecosystem, could you talk about the potential impact and how you guys can deal with it?

-Dou Shen
+A - Dou Shen

 Thank you for the question.
 This is Dou.
 Let me take this.
 So let's first talk about the search part.
-Actually, as we mentioned, search has been evolving from traditional browser search to in-app search, so with Baidu App growing dramatically in terms of the user end traffic and contributing to the vast majority of mobile such queries.
+Actually, as we mentioned, search has been evolving from traditional browser search to in-app search, so with Baidu App growing dramatically in terms of the user end traffic and contributing to the vast majority of mobile search queries.
 So the trend is driving less and less dependency on traffic acquisition, actually, which is in contrast to the competitors who are still highly reliant on the acquired traffic.
-So we -- the reason we can achieve this progress is because of the 3 pillars we are building for the mobile ecosystem.
+So the reason why we can achieve this progress is because of the 3 pillars we are building for the mobile ecosystem.
 As we mentioned, for the user experience and the facilities, the in-depth engagement for users, content providers and customers.
-As you may know or may not, we have 60% of the daily active users logged in, in Baidu App, which is amazing for a search business because we can know the users much better.
+As you may know or may not, we have 60% of the daily active users logged in, Baidu App, which is amazing for a search business because we can know the users much better.
 So a search experience is not just about search.
 It's actually about the whole ecosystem.
 That's why with Baidu App, with more traffic coming to Baidu App, with the building blocks for the ecosystem, so we are pretty confident in this area.

 So as to other competitors in the market, so clearly, the traffic is growing in terms of the short videos and other ways.
 So we have to admit this is a challenge for us.
 But what we are working on is actually to not only expand our user base through Baidu App and the video apps we are working on.
 But we also have a huge potential to improve the monetization capability for our products.
-So as we already mentioned, right, so we have the Managed Page as it already showed the effectiveness for improving the ROI for the marketing, for our customers.
+So as we already mentioned, we have the Managed Page as it already showed the effectiveness for improving the ROI for the marketing, for our customers.
 So we just shipped a few features, and we have more on the list.
 And we can see the contribution already.
-So that's why I think to -- in short, search, I think we have our unique strength, not only in search experience but also in the building blocks for ecosystem.
-And for otherwise -- other sites, we have -- are well planned for improving the monetization capability to strengthen our ecosystem.
+So that's why I think we have our unique strength, not only in search experience but also in the building blocks for ecosystem.
+And for other sites, we are well planned for improving the monetization capability to strengthen our ecosystem.

 Yes.
 I want to add to that, Eddie.
 Dou talked about the strength of our mobile ecosystem and the content that we're able to put on our platform.
-The other -- always keep in mind that search works because our users are intent-based.
+The other always keeps in mind that search works because our users are intent-based.
 As we have seen, trying to compete with Baidu, given our scale and so forth in browser search, although people can get market share and revenue, they don't get market share and profitability.
 And we believe long-term shareholder value creation is on trying to get market share or profitability.
 So we're seeing that in the browser part.
-And then in order for people to compete with us in-app, the main assumption is that their app has to be intent-based, okay?
+And then in order for people to compete with us in-app, the main assumption is that their app has to be intent-based.
 If you look at the people coming to Baidu App, our users have that behavior.
 So it's very hard to build intent-based users when you have other type of apps such as social, such as entertainment-focused.

-Take the example of how we're able to distribute 1-hour-long live broadcasting from health care industry, right?
-If you think about it, if you're watching 15-second videos, entertainment videos, laughing and so forth, how likely are you going to be sitting there all of a sudden watching 1-hour-long health care experts, or if you're trying to follow your friends?
+Take the example of how we're able to distribute 1-hour-long live broadcasting from health-care industry.
+If you think about it, if you're watching 15-second videos, entertainment videos, laughing and so forth, how likely are you going to be sitting there all of a sudden watching 1-hour-long health-care experts, or if you're trying to follow your friends?
 So trying to build intent, really changed the dynamic of that app, in particular.
 So you're trying to make a search, it might not be as good for other type of behaviors.
 That's something to keep in mind.

-And we talked about how -- short videos, again, our focus is not on the format of the content but really by topical, right?
-So if you think about where we're strong, for example, focusing on trying to build a great place vertical for health care, trying to build a great place for knowledge, for information and so forth.
+And we talked about how to distribute short videos, again, our focus is not on the format of the content but really by topical so if you think about where we're strong, for example, focusing on trying to build a great place vertical for health-care, trying to build a great place for knowledge, for information and so forth.
 And where it makes sense to insert short videos, just as it makes sense to insert live broadcasting or text or photos or the services to be able to contact doctors and so forth, we want all of that various different media formats surrounded by topicals.
 So that's how we're focused on.
 And when you see a lot of people consuming short videos as they're consuming these long-tail topicals and so forth, that's where we can also insert short video advertising.

 Operator